dshcheung/gogenie-api-document/job_applications/create.md

 ##400
 ```
 response = {
-  message: "Error. check errors for more info",
+  message: "Error.
+Check Errors For More Info",
   errors: [data]
 }
 ```